Liu Bocheng: Early life

 While fighting the army of Long Yun, a Yunnan warlord, Liu defeated a force commanded by Zhu De, who would later become one of his closest comrades in the Red Army.
-In the same year, Liu became acquainted with Yang Angong, the elder brother of Yang Shangkun, and Wu Yuzhang, who were among the earliest Communists of Sichuan.
+In the same year, Liu became acquainted with Yang Angong, the elder brother of Yang Shangkun, and Wu Yuzhang, who were among the earliest communists of Sichuan.
 Their relationship marked Liu's first real exposure to the theory and practice of Communism.
-In May 1926, Liu joined the CPC and was appointed military commissioner of Chongqing.
+In May 1926, Liu joined the Chinese Communist Party (CCP) and was appointed military commissioner of Chongqing.
 In December 1926, along with Zhu De and Yang, Liu masterminded the Luzhou and Nanchong uprising, fought against local warlords, while supporting the Northern Expedition.

 In 1927, Liu was appointed army corps commander of the 15th Temporarily Organized National Revolutionary Army.
-It was during this time that Liu witnessed the split between the Kuomintang and the CPC.
-After joining the CPC, Liu led the Nanchang Uprising together with Zhu De, He Long, Ye Ting, Li Lisan and Zhou Enlai, effectively declaring war on the KMT.
+It was during this time that Liu witnessed the split between the Kuomintang and the CCP.
+After joining the CCP, Liu led the Nanchang Uprising together with Zhu De, He Long, Ye Ting, Li Lisan and Zhou Enlai, effectively declaring war on the KMT.

 During this uprising, Liu was appointed the first chief of staff of the newly born Chinese Red Army.
 However, after a series of defeats Liu's forces were destroyed, and its leaders went underground.
 In 1927 Liu was selected to travel to Moscow, where he mastered Russian and attended the prestigious M. V. Frunze Military Academy.
 While studying in the Soviet Union he learned conventional, Western-style military tactics.
 While in Russia he translated a Russian textbook into Chinese, Combined Arms Tactics, produced a commentary of Sun Tzu's Art of War, both of which promoted conventional tactics.
 Later on, Liu gave a lecture on the subject at the 6th National Congress of the Chinese Communist Party, which was held in Moscow.